-Level 3 - Training – Health-Related Four-Year Program
+Level 3—Training—Health-Related Four-Year Program

+Level 3—Training—Health-Related Graduate Program

-Level 4 – Tuition and required fees
+Level 4—Tuition and required fees

-Level 3 - Training – Health-Related Graduate Program

-Level 4 - Tuition and fees
+Level 4—Tuition and fees

-C-409-5: Private or Out-of-State Training at a College or UniversityC-409-6: Purchasing Dual Credit Courses

-When a customer chooses to attend a private (independent) or out-of-state college, technical or state college, university, or health-related institution, even though a comparable public training institution is available in Texas, the VR counselor:

-documents the reason for selecting the public training institution that is being compared to the private or out-of-state training institution in a case note; and

-follows the procedures above for determining the amount that can be paid to the public institution.
-This is the amount that VR can pay toward the cost of a private institution.

-Tuition and fees paid by VR cannot exceed in-state tuition and fees.
-Exceptions to the limitations for tuition and fees require justification and approval by the VR Supervisor.

-For customers who are eligible for SSI/SSDI because of a disability, refer to C-406-2: Supplemental Security Income and Social Security Disability Income Recipients.

-For approval requirements see C-408-3: Content of an IPE for Training at a College or University and D-206-3: Out-of-State Purchases.

-Customers taking dual credit courses from a college or university must meet the same requirements established for classroom courses at that institution.
+C-409-7: Purchasing Dual Credit CoursesCustomers taking dual credit courses at a college or university must meet the same requirements established for classroom courses at that institution.
 For policies and procedures on purchasing dual credit courses, refer to C-1305-14: Dual Credit Courses.

-C-409-7: Graduate and Other Post-University Training
+C-409-8: Graduate and Other Post-University Training

+When a customer attends graduate and/or other post-university training, VR staff verifies the institution’s classification on the College for all Texans—Institutions of Higher Education website.
+Staff must verify private or out-of-state institutions by finding the school’s classification through the school’s website.

+Public Texas training institutions are exempt from the maximum rate limitation.
+VR may pay for the entirety of tuition and required fees at public Texas institutions for eligible customers.

-When a customer attends graduate and other post-university training, VR staff verifies the institution is classified on the College for all Texans—Institutions of Higher Education website.
-The maximum amounts VR pays are determined based on the type of institution the customer is attending.
-For maximum amounts, refer to C-409-2: Public Training Institutions Four-Year College or University or C-409-4: Public Health-Related Institutions.
+The maximum amounts VR pays to a private or out-of-state graduate or other post-university training institution are determined based on the type of institution the customer is attending.
+For maximum amounts, refer to C-409-4: Private or Out-of-State Training Institutions: Four-Year College or University or C-409-6: Private or Out-of-State Health-Related Institutions.

 Exceptions to the limitations for tuition and fees require justification and approval by the VR Supervisor.
 For additional information, refer to D-200: Purchasing Goods and Services.
 For customers who are eligible for SSI/SSDI because of a disability refer to C-406-2: Supplemental Security Income and Social Security Disability Income Recipients.

+…

 C-415: Textbooks and Supplies